nicnocquee/DLFPhotosPicker/README.md

-This is a library to select multiple photos in iOS 8 or later using iOS Photos framework.
+This is a library to select single photo or multiple photos in iOS 8 or later using iOS Photos framework.
 I use this library in my app, [Delightful app](http://getdelightfulapp.com).

 Features:
--
+--

 - Tap and hold a photo to preview (zoom).
 - Pinch out a photo to preview (zoom).